 The largest variance in stress axis orientation is observed in the P-axis at grid points represented by both normal and strike-slip solutions (i.e., dominantly transtensional), where the P-axis plunge varies from vertical to horizontal.
-The range of P-axes orientations is broad, but generally follows a ~N-S trend (see composite P-T diagram, Figure 15).
-In contrast, the variance in T-axes orientations is less, except for some grid points located near the southern extent of the Mohawk Valley fault and northern extent of the West Tahoe fault.
+The range of P-axis orientations is broad, but generally follows a ~N-S trend (see composite P-T diagram, Figure 15).
+In contrast, the variance in T-axis orientations is less, except for some grid points located near the southern extent of the Mohawk Valley fault and those near the northern extent of the West Tahoe fault.
 Of the 679 mechanisms used in the inversion, 240 were located within the dominant strike-slip regime in the North Tahoe area, 214 in the Mount Rose-Reno area, with the remaining 225 mechanisms outside of these areas.

 DISCUSSION

 The lack of seismicity observed along the major Tahoe normal faults as compared to the abundance of microseismicity to the north could reflect the different behavior in continuous normal faults versus distributed conjugate strike-slip fault systems within structural accommodation zones along the Sierran front.
-The concentrations of seismicity in structural transitions (e.g., N. Tahoe and Double Springs Flat) may reflect inter-seismic strain accumulation along the primary range-bounding primary normal faults and/or deformation at the ends of these fault systems.
+The concentrations of seismicity in structural transitions (e.g., N. Tahoe and Double Springs Flat) may reflect inter-seismic strain accumulation along the primary, range-bounding, normal faults and/or deformation at the ends of these fault systems.

-As the normal faults through Lake Tahoe have evolved into their current right-stepping en echelon geometry, this has created a widening, or “fanning open”, of the basin northeastward.
+As the normal faults through Lake Tahoe have evolved into their current right-stepping, en echelon geometry, this has created a widening, or “fanning open”, of the basin northeastward.
 At the northern termination of the basin, the West Tahoe fault is oriented more NW whereas the Stateline–North Tahoe and Incline Village faults rotate to a more NE orientation.
 This geometry would tend to extend and laterally open the northern basin.
-This may preferentially opened up fracture networks at depth allowing the development of conjugate strike-slip faulting to dominate seismic activity in the footwall block of the normal faults at the northern end of the basin.
+This may preferentially open up fracture networks at depth allowing the development of conjugate, strike-slip faulting to dominate seismic activity in the footwall block of the normal faults at the northern end of the basin.
 This may also be a contributing mechanism for emplacement of young volcanic rocks in the North Tahoe area, where extension is accommodated on high-angle structures.

-Relocated events align along high-angle conjugate NW-SE dextral and NE-SW oriented sinistral sets within the concentrations of seismicity north of Incline Village, NV.
-Northwest of Lake Tahoe, extending well within the Sierran block west of the Polaris fault, earthquake clusters tend to show WSW-ENE alignments.
-It is interesting that earthquake activity occurs adjacent to and generally at a high-angle to the Polaris fault zone; these clusters may be associated with stress accumulation on the Polaris or may be remnant aftershocks of the 1966 ML 5.9 Truckee earthquake.
+Relocated events align along high-angle, conjugate NW-SE oriented dextral and NE-SW oriented sinistral sets within the concentrations of seismicity north of Incline Village, NV.
+Northwest of Lake Tahoe, extending to well within the Sierran block west of the Polaris fault, earthquake clusters tend to show WSW-ENE alignments.
+It is interesting that earthquake activity occurs adjacent to and generally at a high-angle to the Polaris fault zone; these clusters may be associated with stress accumulation on the Polaris fault or may be remnant aftershocks of the 1966 ML 5.9 Truckee earthquake.

-SATSI stress inversion results provide compelling evidence for the current deformation regime to be partitioned between strike-slip and transtensional domains extending from the Sierran block (i.e., footwall of the Lake Tahoe normal faults – strike-slip) eastward into the Basin and Range (i.e., east of the Sierran Microplate - transtensional).
+Results of the SATSI stress inversion provide compelling evidence that the current deformation regime is partitioned between strike-slip and transtensional domains extending from the Sierran block (i.e., footwall of the Lake Tahoe normal faults – strike-slip) eastward into the Basin and Range (i.e., east of the Sierran Microplate - transtensional).
 Figure 17 shows distinct regions of dominantly strike-slip faulting on vertical structures and combined normal and strike-slip faulting defining transtension regimes.
 The variation in T-axes orientations, from the stress field inversion, is also apparent in the distribution of focal mechanism solutions, providing confidence in the stress inversion results.